|Major Groups > Gilled Mushrooms > Pink-Spored > Entolomatoid Mushrooms > Clitopilus popinalis|

 by Michael Kuo

 The eastern North American version of Clitopilus popinalis (also known as Rhodocybe mundula) is fairly easily recognized.
 It has a whitish to grayish or dirty yellowish cap that develops a central depression and distinctive, more or less concentric cracks.
 Its gills run down the stem, and its spore print is pink.
 Other distinctive features include the mealy odor, the bitter taste, and the fact that a drop of KOH applied to any surface on the mushroom turns red.
 But while this entolomatoid mushroom is fairly easy to identify, figuring out which name to give it is not an easy task.
-If such things interest you, see the discussion below.
+If such things interest you, here goes:

 Ecology: Saprobic, binding leaf litter and needle duff; growing scattered or gregariously under hardwoods or conifers; summer and fall; probably widely distributed east of the Great Plains (the collections described here and illustrated to the right are from Missouri, Illinois, and Ohio).